owInteractive/frontfy-cli/README.md

 #### Component

-When generating a component the same is created inside *src/assets/js/components*.

 ```sh
 $ frontfy generate component Message
 ```

+When generating a component the same is created inside *src/assets/js/components*.

 #### Directive

-When generating a directive it is created in *src/assets/js/directives*.

 ```sh
 $ frontfy generate directive dateConvert
 ```

+When generating a directive it is created in *src/assets/js/directives*.

 #### Page

-When generating a new page it is created in *src/views/site*.

 ```sh
 $ frontfy generate page about
 ```

+When generating a new page it is created in *src/views/site*.
+The page is created using the [EJS](https://ejs.co/) template.
  A new route to this page is created and added to the express router.
 So if you generate a page called "about", you'll already be able to access it in your browser.

 Example: http://localhost:3301/about.